supervisely-ecosystem/classes-co-occurrence-matrix/README.md

 <img src="https://i.imgur.com/INasHFk.png"/>

+**Step 4:** Explore you data with interactive table: click on cells to access corresponding images and open them in labeling UI.

-**Step 4:** App saves link to report to team files: `/reports/classes-co-occurrence/<project id>_<project_name>.lnk`.
+**Step 5:** App saves link to report to team files: `/reports/classes-co-occurrence/<project id>_<project_name>.lnk`.
 Link to generated report also available in task output column.

-**Step 5:** Stop application once you finished with it.
+**Step 6:** Stop application once you finished with it.
 App can be stopped from tasks list or from application UI.

 Example of the results:
 Stop from App UI  |  Stop from workspace tasks page